 Do I need a promo or bonus code for PointsBet?

-Yes, to be eligible for this promotion, you will need to enter the PointsBet promo code PLAYNJ.
+No, to be eligible for this promotion you just need to sign up via the links on this page.

 PointsBet offers a loyalty program that rewards its customers based on their play.

 For every dollar they wager on a fixed-odds market, PointsBet gives users one point.
 The company is even more generous for parlay bets, as every $1 wager receives five points.

 Players wagering with the innovative PointsBetting feature receive one point for each dollar won or lost.
 In a nutshell, PointsBetting is the company’s unique product, which is both high-risk and high-reward.

 As rewards accumulate, players can redeem them for bonus bets.

 For example, 500 bonus points would be suitable for a $5 bet credit, while 10,000 points equal $100 in bet credits.